ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

      - Adjusting image tones and correcting colors of the copied map with the image editor
      - Save the copied map as the Height Map

-4. Add a Spot Light, which has the script MovingSLight.cs
+4. Spot Light eklenir, which has the script MovingSLight.cs

-5. Add a Canvas, an Event System and 5 Buttons
+5. Canvas, Event System ve 5 Button sahneye eklenir.
+Button isimleri şu şekildedir
      - Up
      - Down
      - Left